 The Hong Kong Design History Network is a platform that seeks to elicit interest and debate on Hong Kong’s design history and legacy.
 In this effort, we respond to the London Design Biennale 2020 theme “Resonance” with a curatorial proposal for a Hong Kong Pavilion entitled “Future of the Past: Hong Kong 2047+”.
-Working with Hong Kong artists, designers and architects the pavilion fosters a dialogue on the archive - How will a historian in the year 2047, when the Joint Sino-British Declaration expires, critically access Hong Kong’s history?
-How will history and archives behave in 2097, 2147 and beyond?
-The project is a discourse on archives, colonial legacy, and design history, but also an opportunity to reflect on the future of Hong Kong’s history.
+Re-engaging with the archives of and in Hong Kong, the pavilion will speculate how the histories and ideas of Hong Kong resonate in different parts of the world.
+It will question how history will be accessed, documented, and shared in the future, and complicate the networks of information exchange from the past.

 About Hong Kong Design History Network